urbanityllc/axthe/docs/guide.md

 - Everything myAPIapp is just standard express.js, the most popular node.js module: http://gist.github.com/cekvenich2/a4764a1946356e387b6d47d988b5050a

 - After setting up based on setup instructions, you should be running the myAPI project node.
 If you open the browser and edit Bootstrap SCSS or Pug it should auto-refresh.
-You should be able to edit it via a Cloud IDE and see the https web page/site changes, after setting up Ably
+You should be able to edit it via a Cloud IDE and see the https web page/site changes ( after setting up Ably).
+I hope you can see that you can quickly prototype.

 ### Optional